danielchristiancazares/freespace2/docs/PLAN_REFACTOR_TEXTURE_MANAGER.md

 - [ ] Internal texture identity is `TextureId` everywhere; raw `int` exists only at boundaries
 - [ ] No sentinel values remain in resource selection paths (LRU/eviction)
-- [ ] Draw path is lookup-only for bindless slot ownership; no retries, no slot mutation mid-frame
+- [ ] Draw path is lookup-only for bindless slot ownership; allocation/eviction entry points require `UploadCtx` (no retries, no slot mutation mid-frame)
 - [ ] Render target ownership is unified (no split RTT state possible)
 - [ ] No `queue.waitIdle()` remains in `VulkanTextureManager`
 - [ ] Tests and docs reflect the new invariants and prevent regressions